-Anti-psychiatry vs philosophy
+Psychiatry vs philosophy

-- Thomas Szasz mental illness as a myth and saw the role of the psychiatrist as an agent of social control
+- Thomas Szasz American- Hungarian Psychiatrist- social critic of the moral and social role of psychiatry.
+Authored the books, "The Myth of Mental illness" in 1961 and "The Manufacture of Madness" in 1970

 - Talcott Parsons described the social role of doctors and the sick role

 - David Mechanic described illness behaviour

 - G Wing described secondary handicap

 - Goffman- described total institutions

 - R. D. Laing- Existential philosophy